 - Document how controlled unclassified information (CUI) enters, moves into, and exits your organization, as a basis for determining if the DFARS/CMMC environment should be enterprise-wide or enclaved.

 - Create and document the System Security Plan (SSP), Plan of Action and Milestones (POAM), and Supplier Performance Risk System (SPRS) score (or guide contractors in implementing their existing POAMs).

 - Remediate the identified gaps, and/or, re-evaluate after the remediation is complete to allow for an accurate SSP, POAM, or SPRS score.

-Our commitment is to help our clients with a practical experience-based technical and compliance strategy, a reasonable gap remediation plan, and defensible decisions to prepare them for their DFARS filings and audits, and their CMMC assessment by an independent CMMC Third-Party Assessor Organization (C3PAO).
+Our commitment is to help our clients with a practical experience-based technical and compliance strategy, a reasonable gap remediation plan, and defensible decisions to prepare them for their DFARS filings and audits, and preparing for their CMMC Level 1, 2 or 3 assessments.

 Enterprise Risk Management (ERM)